Fujin Raijin Matcha Bowl

 Estimated Shipping Widget will be displayed here!

-Featuring the distinctive “nami-yu” glaze, which is made from the ashes of the Kyoto forest, this matcha bowl has a natural base color of yellowish cream-white.
+Featuring the distinctive nami-yu glaze, which is made from the ashes of the Kyoto forest, this matcha bowl has a natural base color of yellowish cream-white.

-The paintwork is done by individual Japanese-style painters, pursuing their own originality and depth beyond the expectations of a mere decoration.
-This particular piece presents the deities of "Fujin Raijin" (Wind God and Thunder God).
-Not only are they deities of the supernatural, but they are also believed to be the attendants of the wise Buddha.
-The Wind God is riding his cloud, carrying a cloth which lets him control the wind at his own will, and the Thunder God holds a ring of drums.
+The paintwork is executed by individual Japanese-style painters, each pursuing their own originality and expressive depth beyond mere decoration.
+This particular piece depicts the deities Fujin and Raijin (the wind god and the thunder god).
+Not only are they supernatural deities, but they are also believed to be attendants of the Buddha.
+Fujin rides upon a cloud, carrying a cloth that allows him to control the wind at will, while Raijin holds a ring of drums.

 The bowl is carefully sprinkled with strokes of gold, glittering on top of the warm Kiyomizu ware surface.